fuggfuggfugg/sketch-dynamic-button-3.5/README.md

-# Dynamic button plugin for Sketch.app 3.5
+# Dynamic button plugin for Sketch.app 3.5, 3.6 & onward

 Dynamic button plug-in for [Sketch.app](http://bohemiancoding.com/sketch/) allows to create buttons with fixed paddings no matter what text you add.